MurcielagoNZ/SnowRunner-Auto-Unlock-All/README.md

 In theory, this tool can be adapted to any upgrade or DLC etc.

 Of course, this doesn't unlock unpurchased DLC, or items in the mod.

+note: will kill all files if there're backup files before...